 Mr. Calhoun is a 6 years old Manx with a stubby tail, a bulls eye, and an orange and white coat.
 Calhoun and I became roommates, since I lived in my first place alone during my senior year of college.
 Our school colors were orange and white.
 The first cat rescue I checked had him - the perfect kitty for me with a stubby little tail, a gorgeous coat and feisty, but friendly personality!

 Calhoun's favorite activity, like most kitties, is sleeping in odd and interesting places.
 He especially loves to get under the covers and his basket!
 But cuddling is a close second, which I adore!
 He loves to find a spot on your neck to purr and drool!

 His favorite toy is the tab off the top of a fresh gallon of milk.
 I give him the tab off of every new gallon I open, so you can imagine there are quite a few around our house!
 He gets quite violent with them sometimes, and scoots them all around the house, batting them up in the air and carrying them around in his mouth.

 This is Chance.
 We think he is about 2 or 2 1/2 years old.
 His previous owners (how I detest that word) said he is a Manx, but in looking around I am more apt to say he is a Japanese Short-tail.

 Orange Blossom is a 4 month old Manx kitten.
 I have the mother, she had a small litter.
 He likes to run around the house, and play with his sister and mom!
-He is a special little critter, very loved and is seeking a good home.
+He is a special little critter, very loved.

 Dancin' Girl is a 7 year old Manx.
 Six years ago, this little girl came down for food.
 She was at first eating the bread I threw out for the birds.
 I spotted her and took out some cat food, and she was so happy!